ionextai/otelchi/README.md

-This fork adds "outcome" attributes for mterics. the "outcome" attribute allows us to easily filter by "success" or "failure".
+This fork adds status code tracking in recording request writer and "outcome" attributes for mterics. the "outcome" attribute allows us to easily filter by "success" or "failure".

 # otelchi